 Similar trends were noticed among other atheist bloggers.

 I asked many people, who neither supported the attacks on the bloggers nor their writings, how they preferred to deal with this conundrum.
 “I say the government should make the free speech laws clearer so that there are no ambiguities in understanding what the limitations [to free speech] are,” said Jahidur Rahman, a

 Fazla Alahi, a blogger, said, “While violent attacks can have no place in civilized society, there has to be a legal way to censure such vulgar writings that may create unrest in the country.”

-After the Shabagh and Hefazat episode, the government sought to improve relations with Islamist forces, clearly abandoning secular elements.
+After the Shabagh and Hefazat episode, the government sought to improve relations with the Islamist force, clearly abandoning its secular outlook.
 It even implicitly complied with many of the demands—including a massive change in the textbook—made by Hefazot in its 13-point charter.

 “We should not only welcome speeches that are deemed okay but also allow those that may offend or shock a nation,” Toriqur Shajib, a commentator, says.
 “But at the same time, we must keep in mind how receptible the greater citizenry is.
 There has to be a fine line—a balance between the sense of obligation to enlighten people and the sense of responsibility to not create riots.”

 (Note: The article was written in 2016.
 It was slightly edited to include some updates.)